gogins/csound-cxx-opcodes/README.md

 *S_compiler_options* - Standard gcc/clang compiler options, as would be passed on the compiler command line.
 Can be a multi-line string literal enclosed in `{{` and `}}`.
-If the `-v` option is present, additional diagnostics are enabled for the `clang_compile` opcode itself.
+If the `-v` option is present, additional diagnostics are enabled for the `clang_compile` and `clang_invoke` opcodes.

 *S_link_libraries* - Optional space-delimited list of system or user link libraries, serving the same function as `-l` options for a standalone compiler.
 Here, however, each link library must be specified as a fully qualified filepath.
 Each library will be loaded and linked by LLVM before the user's code is JIT compiled.
 Can be a multi-line string literal enclosed in `{{` and `}}`.

 *i_result* - 0 if the code has been compiled and executed succesfully; non-0 if there is an error.
 Clang and LLVM diagnostics are printed to stderr.

 ## Performance

-Compilation and execution occur at initialization time only.
-Therefore, the compiled module's entry point is only called after `csoundStart` has been called.
+The module is compiled and executed at Csound's initialization time, which comes after `csoundStart` has been called.
 If the compilation is done in the orchestra header, i.e. in `instr 0`, the execution occurs during Csound's init pass for `instr 0`.
 If the compilation is done from a regular Csound instrument, the execution occurs during Csound's init pass for that particular instrument instance.

 Non-standard include directories and compiler options may be used, but must be defined in `S_compiler_options`.